Special Awards

 BC Greenhouse Growers' Award (BC Greenhouse Growers' Association) - $75

 To be awarded to an outstanding project that demonstrates the creative use of advanced science and technology to enhance vegetable plant productivity and quality.
-Projects eligible for this award include those in the area of biological pest control, irrigation, nutrition, growing media, climate control and mechanics.
-Available to Fraser Valley, Greater Vancouver and South Fraser Regional Science Fairs only.
+Projects eligible for this award include those in the areas of biological pest control, irrigation, nutrition, growing media, climate control and mechanics.

 To be awarded to a student from grades 7 or 8 for an experimental project in any category that has clearly presented a hypothesis and independent, controlled variables.